 There are reports of recent school inspections at www.ofsted.gov.uk.
 The Department for Education publishes school achievement and attainment tables at www.education.gov.uk/schools/performance.

 All preferences will be considered on the basis of equal ranking.
-This means that the schools parents put on the application form will be considered without reference to whether they were ranked first, second or third.
+This means the schools that a parent put on the application form will be considered without reference to whether they were ranked first, second or third.
 If a parent could be offered a place at more than one of the preferences, the offer will be for the school the parent ranked the highest that is able to offer a place.

 Admission authorities will not know a parent’s order of preference.
 This is because they don’t need to know it to reach a decision so parents can be confident that an application for a school further away from home will not put at risk an application for another school such as the local school.